alan-ai/alan-sdk-reactnative/README.md

 ## How to start

-To create an AI assistant or AI chat for your React Native app:
+To create an AI assistant for your React Native app:
 1. <a href="https://studio.alan.app/register" target="_blank">Sign up for Alan AI Studio</a> to build dialog scripts in JavaScript and test them.
-2. Use the Alan AI SDK for React Native to embed an AI assistant or AI chat to your application.
+2. Use the Alan AI SDK for React Native to embed an AI assistant to your application.
 For details, see <a href="https://alan.app/docs/client-api/cross-platform/react-native" target="_blank">Alan AI documentation</a>.

 ## Example  apps